Home > Resources > Manuals >

-VAT registrations and simplifications in Greece
+VAT Registrations in Greece

-When do I need a Greek VAT number?
+When Do I Need a Greek VAT Number?

 Generally, a foreign business must register for VAT (Value Added Tax) in Greece as soon as a taxable supply is made.
 The following are the usual examples of taxable transactions:

-- Domestic supply of goods not reverse charged: A supply of goods located in Greece where the reverse charge does not apply requires a VAT registration of the supplier.
+• Domestic supply of goods not reverse charged: A supply of goods located in Greece where the reverse charge does not apply requires a VAT registration of the supplier.

-- Supply of services not reverse charged: Foreign non-established businesses supplying services on which Greek VAT is due by the supplier must register for VAT.
+• Supply of services not reverse charged: Foreign non-established businesses supplying services on which Greek VAT is due by the supplier must register for VAT.
 These services are rather exceptional, as the general B2B rule would apply.

-- Imports of goods in Greece: when a non-established trader imports goods under his or her own name, a VAT registration is required in the country.
+• Imports of goods in Greece: when a non-established trader imports goods under his or her own name, a VAT registration is required in the country.

-- Export: Exporting goods to a non-EU country requires a VAT number before the export is made.
+• Export: Exporting goods to a non-EU country requires a VAT number before the export is made.

-- Intra-Community acquisition: Acquiring goods from another Member State where all conditions for intra-Community movements are met requires the customer to register for VAT.
+• Intra-Community acquisition: Acquiring goods from another Member State where all conditions for intra-Community movements are met requires the customer to register for VAT.

-- Intra-Community supply: Supplying goods another Member State is also a taxable transaction that obliges the supplier to register for VAT.
+• Intra-Community supply: Supplying goods another Member State is also a taxable transaction that obliges the supplier to register for VAT.

-- Distance sales: When applicable in case the Seller has not joined OSS.
+• Distance sales: When applicable in case the Seller has not joined OSS.
 See the E-commerce manual for more information.

 Non-established companies must submit apply for VAT registration before performing any of the above taxable transactions.
 There is no turnover threshold applicable to non-established companies.